 \subsection{\ours: A Practical Implementation of Visual Instruction Bottleneck Tuning}

-By using Monte Carlo approximation of expectations over data, Eq. \eqref{eq:ib_bound} can be expressed as follows, To compute this empirical estimate of the IB lower bound, we need to model the posterior distributions, $p(z_v|x_v)$ and $p(z_t|x_v,x_t)$, and prior distributions $r(z_v)$ and $r(z_t)$, of the MLLM's inner representation $Z$.
-While in principle these distributions can take arbitrary forms, multivariate Gaussian distributions have been widely adopted in variational inference and probabilistic embedding literature~\cite{graves2011practical, KingmaWelling2014, Blei03042017, alemi2017deep, oh2018modeling, chun2021probabilistic} due to their mathematical tractability and empirical effectiveness.
-By following this common standard, we set the posteriors and priors as Gaussian with diagonal covariance for $d$-dimensional variable, and will elucidate how exactly they are defined below.
+By using a Monte Carlo approximation of expectations over data, Eq. \eqref{eq:ib_bound} can be written as follows,

+where, $x^i=(x_v^i,x_v^t)$ denotes the $i$-th sample query from an instruction tuning dataset.
+To compute this empirical estimate of the IB lower bound, we need to model the posterior distributions, $p(z_v|x_v)$ and $p(z_t|x_v,x_t)$, and prior distributions $r(z_v)$ and $r(z_t)$, of the MLLM's inner representation $Z$.
+Although in principle these distributions can take arbitrary forms, multivariate Gaussian distributions with simplified covariance matrices have been widely adopted in variational inference and probabilistic embedding literature~\cite{graves2011practical, KingmaWelling2014, Blei03042017, alemi2017deep, oh2018modeling, chun2021probabilistic,chun2024improved,chun2025probabilistic} due to their mathematical tractability and empirical effectiveness.
+By following this common standard, we set the posteriors and priors as Gaussian with diagonal covariance, and will elucidate how exactly they are defined below.